-This marker has 0-0-0-0 on it.
 This Order may only be given to a Character with Medic Skill who is in the same hex as a Wounded Character (Friendly or Enemy) at the start of the Turn.

 A Character receiving Medical Aid may only be given the following Orders: Hide, Rally or Plan.